 As soon as Prohibition ended, John produced his first wine in 1933, bottled under John J. Ballentine in Sanitarium, California (Sanitarium, named for the nearby hospital was the original name of this community before Deer Park).

 Bill grew up almost across the highway from William Cole Vineyards – where his family still operates Ballentine Vineyards.
 He is the 4th generation in his family to make wine in the Napa Valley.
 Before founding William Cole Vineyards Bill worked for Gallo, his own family (Ballentine Vineyards) and the now closed nearby St. Clement Winery.

-The name of the winery comes from his own name and his son Cole.
+The name of the winery comes from combining his own name and his son Cole (Cole is 5th generation Napan and is the assistant winemaker).
 William Cole handcrafts a single vintage Cabernet Sauvignon each year from their estate property called Cabernet Sauvignon Cuvée Claire (named after his daughter).

 Everyone has their own taste in Cabernet’s and their Cabernet Sauvignon fit our palate like a glove.
 Our visit here was very early on in our project and after tasting this wine this was the first winery where we said “yes, we get it”!